 You can configure LBaaS using the Create a Load Balancer wizard in the VMware Integrated OpenStack user interface.

-TLS cannot be configured on the GUI.
-If you want to use TLS, see Configure LBaaS Using the CLI.
+Terminated HTTPS listeners cannot be configured on the GUI.
+If you want to create terminated HTTPS listeners, see Configure LBaaS Using the CLI.

 Create a public subnet and router on your network.
 For an NSX-V deployment, the router type must be